Hemp in the off-season: plant potential as a cover crop

 Among the plant's attributes are high seed production, allowing for coverage of large areas, and resilience in moderate water stress conditions.

-The stem, rich in lignin and hemicellulose, decomposes slowly, keeping the straw on the soil for a longer time — a similar effect to corn.
-“Hemp quickly closes the area, restricting the entry of light for competing plants and reducing the need for herbicides,” explains Gandra.
+The stem, rich in lignin and hemicellulose, decomposes slowly, keeping the mulch on the soil for longer — a similar effect to corn.
+“Hemp quickly closes the area, restricting light entry for competing plants and reducing the need for herbicides,” explains Gandra.

 Sustainability and carbon sequestration